deepanshs/mrsimulator/docs/user_guide/method/method.rst

     data = processor.apply_operations(dataset=sim.methods[0].simulation)

-In the code below we use the PyPlot method
+In the code below, we use the PyPlot method
 `imshow() <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.imshow.html>`__
 to return an image the dataset on a 2D regular raster.
 We also use `gist_ncar_r <https://matplotlib.org/stable/gallery/color/colormap_reference.html>`__ as the